FelipeSchreiber/Apache_Beam_Challenge/README.md

 ## Pipeline

 In order to build the pipeline, the following Apache Beam built-in functions/methods were used:
 - PipelineOptions: Define which runner engine will be used, as well as their parameters.
-The DataflowRunner was used, but any other could be specified.
+The default was used, but any other could be specified.

 - Pipeline: Build the pipeline execution graph